ahmedzbyr/taealam/terraform_examples/datastream_to_cloud_sql_mysql/README.md

 ## Step 2: Creating a Destination `BigQuery` dataset

 We will also need a destination to retrived the data to, this will be a dataset.
+As we will be using `single_target_dataset` on the datastrean, more about this can be found on the [datastream modules](https://github.com/ahmedzbyr/taealam/tree/master/tf_modules/datastream/datastream_stream) documentation.

 ```hcl
 # Resource definition for creating a Google BigQuery dataset